itxchy/ccftemp/README.md

 This will give you HTML5 Boilerplate, along with Gulp running things, and BrowserSync creating a server and refreshing the browser for you.

 I made this repo so that I can hit the ground running with a new web project.
-I'm still new at this.